SubPointSolutions/subpointsolutions-docs/SPMeta2.Docs/Web/Definitions/Foundation/MasterPageSettingsDefinitionTests.md

 ###Implementation
 Master page changes provision is enabled via MasterPageSettingsDefinition object.

 Both CSOM/SSOM object models are supported.
-Provision checks if object exists looking up it by XXXX property, then creates a new object.
-You can deploy either single object or a set of the objects using AddXXXXXX() extension method as per following examples.
+Provision updates SiteMasterPageUrl/SystemMasterPageUrl  values of the a target web site.
+AddMasterPageSettings() extension method as per following examples.

 SiteMasterPageUrl and SystemMasterPageUrl are promted to the target web site.
-Both should be site relative URls, as follow:
+Both should be site relative URLs, as follow:

 * /_catalogs/masterpage/seattle.master
 * /_catalogs/masterpage/oslo.master